echavarriaga/Grapher/README.md

 modified by the information from XML or JSON sources.

 As a consequence, to specify and render diagrams by associating information sources we propose to use two Psi components, namely: **Graphs** and **Paint**.
-The **Graphs** component implements the *GraphsPsi language*, which manages the graphics elements from the graphics library.
-For its part, the Paint component implements the *PaintPsi language* in charge of managing the layout, with the possibility of binding XML and JSON information.
+The **Graphs** component implements the *PsiGraphs language*, which manages the graphics elements from the graphics library.
+For its part, the Paint component implements the *PsiPaint language* in charge of managing the layout, with the possibility of binding XML and JSON information.

-## 3. GraphsPsi Language and Graphs Component
+## 3. PsiGraphs Language and Graphs Component

-### 3.1 GraphsPsi Language
+### 3.1 PsiGraphs Language
-The *GraphsPsi language* manages the graphics elements from the graphics library by defining the next tags: **GraphsPsi**, **Defs**, **Shape** and **Path**.
+The *PsiGraphs language* manages the graphics elements from the graphics library by defining the next tags: **PsiGraphs**, **Defs**, **Shape** and **Path**.
 Following the steps mentioned at the beginning of this section, in Figure 2(a) we can see the [Psi Language Structure Diagram](http://hilas.ii.uam.es/api), and in la Figure 2(b) we can see the corresponding attribute validation.
-According to Figure 2(a), the **GraphsPsi** element root is the starting point for the *graphics library*.
+According to Figure 2(a), the **PsiGraphs** element root is the starting point for the *graphics library*.
 In addition it contains next tags:

 -  **Defs** (optional) contains the SVG definitions such as symbols, tags, styles, etc. It has an identifier (*id* attribute) for each SVG definition so that they can be referenced by graphics elements.